LLazyEmail/hn_email_template/README.md

 ## Not: OuterTemplate moved into the root as the main project. other modules sitting in ./components folder

 ### MainComponent

+we upgrading our workflow. thing below arent up-to-date
 ```
 const displayMain = () => {